tidalmigrations/tidalmigrations.github.io/pages/api/importing_servers.md

   https://[insert your subdomain].tidalmg.com/api/v1/servers/import \
   -H 'authorization: bearer [insert your access_token]' \
   -H 'content-type: application/json' \
-  -d '{"servers":[{"custom_fields": {"Technologies": "Python"}
+  -d '{
+  "servers": [
+    {
+      "custom_fields": {
+        "Technologies": "Python"
+      },
-,"description": "This is a general purpose server that has several functionalities.
+      "description": "This is a general purpose server that has several functionalities.
       The first functionality is that it is a demo server.
-The second functionality is that it could be a real server as well."
+      The second functionality is that it could be a real server as well.", "fqdn": "dnstools.ninja",
-,"fqdn": "dnstools.ninja"
-,"host_name":"trpewrcapbiz02"
-,"operating_system":"Windows Server"
+      "host_name": "trpewrcapbiz02",
+      "operating_system": "Windows Server",
-,"operating_system_version": "Windows 10"
+      "operating_system_version": "Windows 10",
-,"ram_allocated_gb": 3
-,"ram_used_gb": 6
+      "ram_allocated_gb": 3,
+      "ram_used_gb": 6,
-,"role": "The role"
+      "role": "The role",
-,"storage_allocated_gb": 5
-,"storage_used_gb": 6
-,"virtual": "true"
+      "storage_allocated_gb": 5,
+      "storage_used_gb": 6,
+      "virtual": "true",
-,"zone": "Datacenter 1"}]}'
+      "zone": "Datacenter 1"
+    }
+  ]
+}'

 ```